 What is minimally invasive heart surgery?

-A minimally invasive heart surgery includes the following process, which are categorized on the basis of which part of your heart is being operated on:
+A minimally invasive heart surgery includes the following process, which is categorized on the basis of which part of your heart is being operated on:

 - Aortic valve surgery

 - Mitral valve surgery

 - Tricuspid valve surgery